 - Wear Sunscreen.
-Most pigment issues can be chalked up to that big burning repeat offender in the sky.
-Limiting sun exposure and slathering on a broad-spectrum SPF can largely protect you and your face from skin discoloration.
+Most pigment issues are a result of the sun’s harmful UV rays.
+Limiting sun exposure and wearing a broad-spectrum SPF can largely protect you and your face from skin discoloration.

 - Stop Touching Your Face.
 Acne scars are a major cause of premature changes in tone.
 When keeping your paws off, you limit the chance of inducing skin trauma, which can help minimize the amount of irregularly produced melanin.

 - Make Good Lifestyle Choices.
 Ditch the cigarettes, limit your alcohol consumption and enjoy a healthy, balanced diet, rich in color and nutrients.
 Exercise regularly.
 Use quality, naturalistic skin care products, free of nasties and irritants.
-And don’t forget to drink copious amounts of water to hydrate and keep your skin moisturized from the inside out.
+And don’t forget to drink plenty of water to keep your skin hydrated from the inside out.

 How to Fix Uneven Skin Tone

-Exfoliating sloughs off dead cells and stubborn grime, revealing a smoother complexion and dramatically affecting how even it appears.
+Exfoliating sloughs off dead cells at the surface, revealing a smoother complexion and dramatically affecting how it appears.

 Moisturizing fortifies skin with proper nutrients and remedies dryness that can cause redness and irritation.
-Get yourself a solid moisturizer, preferably one formulated specifically to even out skin tone, like Fleur & Bee’s Crème de la Cream!
+Use a face cream formulated specifically to even out skin tone, like Fleur & Bee’s Crème de la Cream brightening moisturizer.